 Not only is the castle interior stunning (think wooden flooring, crème-colored ceilings, pastel walls and richly pattered draperies) but there’s a multitude of entertainments too.

 I had a relaxing cup of cream tea at the café, and indulged in one or two live music events.
+Visiting St Micheal’s Mount is the iconic day trip in Cornwall.

 15. Day trip to St Ives